quadrate-language/quadrate/README.md

 fn main( -- ) {
     // Conditionals
     10 5 > if {
-        "10 is greater" . nl
+        "10 is greater" print nl
     } else {
-        "5 is greater" . nl
+        "5 is greater" print nl
     }

     // For loops (start end step)
     0 10 1 for {
-        $ . nl    // $ is the loop counter
+        $ print nl    // $ is the loop counter
     }

     // While loops
     0
     loop {
-        dup . nl
+        dup print nl
         inc
         dup 10 >= if { break }
     }